iotaledger/susee-streams-poc/sensor/README.md

                   --------  WARNING  ---------- Currently there is no confirmation cli dialog
                   -----------------------------       use this option carefully!

-As both Sensor applications running on ESP32 do not provide an interactive terminal, the x86/PC Sensor application (a.k.a *Sensor remote control*) can be used to remote control the ESP32 applications.
+As all Sensor applications running on ESP32 do not provide an interactive terminal, the *x86/PC Sensor* can be used to remote control the ESP32 applications.
 The x86/PC Sensor provides following CLI commands to manage the remote control functionality: